jarekj9/olx_checker/README.md

 ## How

 Front-end is made with React and back-end is Flask.
+I treat this as a simple 'proof of concept' project.
 Backend performs web scraping in threads and tracks individual tasks progress, serving them to front-end.
 It is ready to be contenerized (docker/gunicorn/nginx) with commands: